FAQ Sikh Wedding Traditions and Rituals

 Do you conduct Interfaith, Multiracial and Multicultural Sikh Weddings?

-Of course, this is their specialty.
+Of course, this is our specialty.
 All cultures and all human traditions are welcome.

 Is the sound system included in their service?

-Yes, 90% of the sound system will be provided and details of what is required will be sent in the quote, and later a PDF of Sound System Requirements is sent with the setup files.
+Yes, 90% of the sound system will be provided and details of what is required will be sent in the quote.
+We forward you a PDF Sound System Requirements file once your booking is confirmed.

 Do you provide a marriage certificate?